pal-ayaya/palia-leaks/index.md

 ## 4th map? **Ancient Forest?**

 This map was shipped in 0.177.x under `AZ2`, but it's different from the current AZ2.
 It's unknown if it was scrapped in favor of Elderwoods, or if it's indeed the 4th map.
-The  rocky area seems to just be a chunk merge error in the .pak, and belongs to the current AZ2.
+The  rocky area int the back seems to just be a chunk merge error, and belongs to the current AZ2.

 The map is half empty and uses placeholder pillar structures.
 It most likely doesn't represent the final look of the zone.